Don't Look Back in Anger: Live performances

 The song became a favourite at Oasis's live performances and has been played at nearly every Oasis show since its release.
 Noel Gallagher encouraged the crowd to sing along and often kept quiet during the first chorus, allowing the fans it sing instead while he played the song's guitar part.
 During the Dig Out Your Soul Tour, Noel abandoned the song's previous, full-band live arrangement in favour of a much slower, primarily acoustic arrangement.
-From 2008 through to Oasis's break-up, the song was performed by Gallagher on his Gibson J-200 acoustic guitar backed up by Gem Archer on electric guitar, Jay Darlington playing keyboards and Chris Sharrock playing tambourine.
+From 2008 through to Oasis's break-up, the song was performed by Gallagher on his Gibson J-200 acoustic guitar, backed up by Gem Archer on electric guitar, Jay Darlington playing keyboards and Chris Sharrock playing tambourine.
 On 11 and 12 July 2009, during performances of the song at London's Wembley Stadium, Gallagher did not sing a word; instead, he stood back, played guitar, and allowed the crowd to sing the entire song.
 Since 2011, he has alternated between the acoustic version and the original arrangement when playing the song with his solo project, Noel Gallagher's High Flying Birds.
 In June 2017, Liam Gallagher performed an a cappella version of the song at Glastonbury, making it the first time he had performed the song rather than Noel.

-During the bands Live 25 tour it was the second song played in the encore and the final song sung by Noel.
+During the band's Live 25 tour, it was the second song played in the encore and the final song sung by Noel.